 6.1 Staff are not to use mobile phones during teaching time or in any learning environment.
 This ensures that there is a reduced risk of any digital images.
 This includes making and receiving calls, sending/receiving text messages and accessing the Internet from a mobile phone.
 Mobile phones must be locked in staff lockers and may be accessed in offices, staffrooms and in the staff cloakrooms [ie where children have no access] during staff breaks.
+The door to the office corridor from the staff area, must be closed if any member of staff is using a mobile phone.

 Whenever possible, staff should use a land line to make calls for work related purposes.

-If staff are out on trips or courses, in emergencies [ accidents, bus delays, children ill etc ] staff may use their personal mobiles to contact the school or emergency services.
+If staff are out on trips or courses, in emergencies [accidents, bus delays, children ill etc] staff may use their personal mobiles to contact the school or emergency services.